Videos are available on the Abbreviated Program page.

-After the three presentations, each workshop session will conclude with a 10-minute reflection by a session Commentator.
-Commentators will share their impressions of key concepts, offer any tips or general guidance, note particularly useful sources (primary and secondary), or possible misconceptions, etc., related to the topics of that session.
+After the presentations, each workshop session concludes with a 10-minute reflection by a session Commentator.
+Commentators share their impressions of key concepts, offer any tips or general guidance, note particularly useful sources (primary and secondary), or possible misconceptions, etc., related to the topics of that session.

 To better grasp the ethos of the Workshop, imagine it as a virtual seminar discussion held at mid-semester, when research is underway but well before the semester paper is ready to turn in.
 The presentation centers upon a research question, not necessarily yet an argument, as the question is emerging in a still exploratory phase of the project.
 Although the format is ideal for a graduate student in the early stages of a dissertation, it is also appropriate for experienced scholars embarking upon new projects.
 Workshop sessions provide an opportunity for presenters to receive feedback, pointers, and advice from participants, and to let others know about their current or emerging interests.
 The chief aim is to help researchers efficiently and effectively launch new projects.
-Another goal is to promote future Torrance scholarship by providing geographically-dispersed students an opportunity to come together and encounter current work in a personal and relational conversation.
+Another goal, particularly with the roundtables, is to promote future Torrance scholarship by providing geographically-dispersed students an opportunity to come together and encounter current work in a personal and relational conversation.

 Imagine the conversations that might result from spending a weekend at a wilderness retreat center in the mountains together with others in the Torrance tradition.
 The ethos of plenary sessions, open to all registrants, provides a personal venue for initial queries to be made in an impromptu format, with sustained conversation over the course of the weekend with other Torrance researchers.

 We hope that this ethos will give rise to informal "backchannel" communication.
-A participant's list with email addresses at each participant's discretion) is provided (log-in required) to facilitate conversation during the weekend.
+A participant's list (with email addresses at each participant's discretion) is provided (log-in required) to facilitate conversation during the weekend.
 Why not arrange your own Zoom breakfast, lunch, dinner, or happy hour between sessions?

 The weekend will conclude with a panel discussion where the commentators, plus any members of the Torrance Fellowship Executive Board who are present, will reflect on common themes arising from the presentations and current trends in Torrance studies.
 They will identify areas where further study is needed, and offer general tips and advice for beginning researchers.

-The spherical shape of the Earth poses a dilemma for international virtual events.
-Therefore, all sessions will be recorded for the sake of those in time zones far removed from US Central Time.
-Yet to preserve the spirit of free discussion and the special ethos of this event, links to the original videos will be accessible only to registered participants with a Fellowship Membership or a Guest Pass.
-Downloading of the videos will not be authorized or permitted.
 The Workshop-Retreat has a special character promoting impromptu discussion, more like a seminar course than a typical conference.
-The purpose of the original posting of videos is not to create a permanent record, nor to inhibit impromptu questions and comments, but to provide access during the event so that every participant will be able to follow all of the sessions.
+The primary purpose of the original posting of private videos is not to create a permanent record, nor to inhibit impromptu questions and comments, but to provide access during the event so that every participant will be able to follow all of the sessions.

-Approximately two weeks after the event, some videos will be deleted, and some videos will be made available to the public.
+Yet approximately two weeks after the event, although some private videos will be deleted, some videos will be made available to the public.
 Public posting of recorded sessions will be optional, subject to each presenter's wishes.
-When a private video is converted to a public video, discussion times after each presentation will not be made public, as this would not provide an obvious benefit and might constitute a hindrance to free and open discussion.
-At this time, the Guest Pass will also expire.
+When a private video is converted to a public video, discussion times after each presentation may be deleted, as this would not provide an obvious benefit and might constitute a hindrance to free and open discussion.